gwdg/secure-hpc/tutorial/prepare_users/README.md

 # prepare_users.sh
-Usage: `./prepare_users.sh <number_of_users>`
-- User login set up on the VM with permissions,  wrapper scripts, data, keys, etc, in ../JobTemplate.
+User login set-up on a VM with permissions, and wrapper scripts, data, keys, etc, in ../JobTemplate.

+Usage: `./prepare_users.sh <uid_prefix> <number_of_users>`
+For example, `./prepare_users.sh user_ 10` creates 10 users, `user_1, ..., user_10`.

+- Outputs `user_logins.txt` with user IDs and passwords of created users.
+- An assumption is that the user IDs and Vault IDs are named alike.
+If this is not the case, please change the user IDs accordingly when copying tokens from Vault server.
-- In order to set this up, you will need to ensure ssh access to the Vault server via Agent Forwarding or otherwise.
+- You will need to ensure ssh access to the Vault server.
+It also helps to ensure you have the correct path to the `JobTemplate` directory in case it resides elsewhere (here, it in the parent directory).
-- Also ensure that the  directory path for  JobTemplate is edited accordingly.